autograms/autograms/README.md

 By representing a chatbot as a continuously running program, AutoGRAMS enables you to precisely control the prompts and memory at different points in the conversation.
 Decisions made during conversations directly influence the program’s execution path, variables persist as the chatbot’s memory, and conversations seamlessly adapt based on the program’s current state.

-To get started, you can chat with the AutoGRAMS Seed Agent (Asa)--an AutoGRAMS chatbot that runs in the terminal and helps you code autograms.
-See instructions for running this below.
+To get started, you can chat with the **AutoGRAMS Seed Agent** (Asa)--an AutoGRAMS chatbot that runs in the terminal and codes AutoGRAMS chatbots for you 🔥 It can also answer questions about the code it writes or about AutoGRAMS in general.
+To run **Asa**, follow the **Installation** and **Getting Started** instructions below.

 The full documentation and tutorials are available in our [web docs](https://autograms.github.io/autograms).